dhaberst/ReactionBuzz/README.md

 <h3>Title: dhaberst - reflex</h3>
 <h3>Author: Daniel Haberstock (dhaberst)</h3>

 <p>Description: Implements a reaction timer (singleplayer) and a game show buzzer that supports up to four players (multiplayer).
 Statistics are recorded for both singleplayer and multiplayer.
-Email support is also included.
+Email support is also included.</p>

-For a preview of my application please see https://www.youtube.com/watch?v=6w9-MLA9KEI
+<p>For a preview of my application please see https://www.youtube.com/watch?v=6w9-MLA9KEI</p>

-Thanks!</p>
+<p>Thanks!</p>

 <h3> Please refer to LICENSE in /doc/LICENSE </h3>